logaretm/vee-validate/docs/content/api/form.md

 </code-title>

-Sets a field's `touched` meta flag
+Sets a field's `touched` meta flag, if you set it for a non-existing field it will have no effect.

 <code-title level="4">